krenalis/krenalis/doc/src/exporting.md

 ## Exporting Users to Apps

-Exporting users to an app occurs by determining, through the matching of values of **a property of Chichi users** and **a property of users in the app**, which Chichi users correspond to the users of the app.
+Exporting users to an app occurs by determining, through the matching of values of **a property of Meergo users** and **a property of users in the app**, which Meergo users correspond to the users of the app.

 ```
-   Property of Chichi's users            Property of app's users
+   Property of Meergo's users            Property of app's users
  ┌────────────────────────────┐         ┌─────────────────────────────┐
  │                            │    =    │                             │
  └────────────────────────────┘         └─────────────────────────────┘